ryanlelek/Raneto/example/content/tutorials/google-oauth-setup.md

-/*
+---
 Title: Google OAuth Login Setup
 Sort: 3
-*/
+---

 ## TL;DR
-[Raneto](http://raneto.com/) allows only basic username/password authentication, so I added Google OAuth support.
+[Raneto](https://raneto.com/) allows only basic username/password authentication, so I added Google OAuth support.
 This option can be turned on by setting the `googleoauth` option in the `config.default.js` file to `true`, and by supplying the OAuth config object as outlined in the guides below.
 Additionally, you can allow only emails from the certain domain to use the service with one config setting.

 The basic idea was taken from the [Google Cloud Platform Node.js guide](https://github.com/GoogleCloudPlatform/nodejs-getting-started/tree/master/4-auth).

 This has been submitted as a [pull request]() on the official Raneto Github repository.
 This is my way of saying thanks to an awesome author of Raneto.

 ## Steps on how to reproduce this on fresh copy
 Below are the steps one needs to take to get this working on a fresh copy of Raneto.
 In case this won't make it to the official repo, you can clone my fork [here](https://github.com/Hitman666/Raneto).
-Just make sure you set your Google OAuth credentials properly (more about this in the **X** section).
+Just make sure you set your Google OAuth credentials properly (more about this in a coming section).

 ### Install packages via npm
-_Make sure you first [install Raneto dependencies](http://docs.raneto.com/install/installing-raneto) after you clone it._
+_Make sure you first [install Raneto dependencies](https://docs.raneto.com/install/installing-raneto) after you clone it._

 Install the following packages: